 What does a Blog Look Like?

 There is design to a blog.
 As you write, not only does the content need to keep the readers’ attention but the content needs to be well organized, have the proper white space.
-Being organized means that the reader should be able to skim down the page to get the idea of the topics you discuss in your writing.
+Being organized means that the reader should be able to skim down the page to get an idea of the topics you discuss in your writing.
 That is done by having relevant subtitles that make sense without reading the paragraph.
 As you do your keyword research, you’ll find out what questions people are asking as they search for your information on the web.
 It is a good strategy to use these questions as subtitles in your content.
 And then answer them.
 No more than 2 paragraphs per subtitle is a good rule of thumb.
 Take a look at this blog article How to Format the Perfect Blog to get a visual.

 How can we help you with content marketing and driving traffic to your blog?
-Customer Service is available to take your call 781-996-9163.
+Customer Service is available to take your call at 781-996-9163.